famiu/feline.nvim/README.md

 -- Substitute preset_name with the name of the preset you want to modify.
 -- eg: "default" or "noicon"
 local components = require('feline.presets')[preset_name].components
-local properties = require('feline.presets')[preset_name].properties
 ```

-After that, you can just modify those values and call [the setup function](#the-setup-function) with the preset as you normally would.
+After that, you can just modify the components and call [the setup function](#the-setup-function) with the preset as you normally would.

 ## Providers